frankdugan3/pyro/documentation/tutorials/customizing-component-style.md

 Tailwind encourages a [utility-first](https://tailwindcss.com/docs/utility-first) workflow, and gives a lot of tips on how to [apply that to components](https://tailwindcss.com/docs/reusing-styles).
 That approach does have its challenges from a library perspective.

-Utility classes have equal precedence, so overriding the theme ad-hoc can be tricky.
+Utility classes have equal precedence, so overriding the skin ad-hoc can be tricky.
 Workarounds include:

 - Using the `!` modifier, e.g. `!bg-red0500`
 - Truncating/removing classes with `Pyro.Component.CSS.classes/1`